Pairings

 1. Bilinearity: Pairings exhibit a bilinear property, meaning they preserve the properties of addition and scalar multiplication in the groups involved.
 This property allows for computations involving pairings to be distributed across different groups and enables the construction of complex cryptographic protocols.

-2. Cryptographic Constructions: Pairings are used in various cryptographic constructions and protocols, including identity-based encryption, attribute-based encryption, cryptographic accumulators, and non-interactive zero-knowledge proofs.
+2. Cryptographic Constructions: Pairings are used in various cryptographic constructions and protocols, including identity-based encryption, attribute-based encryption, cryptographic accumulators, and non-interactive Zero-Knowledge proofs.
 Pairings provide the necessary mathematical operations to achieve desired security properties in these applications.

 3. Homomorphic Properties: Some pairings, such as those on specific curves like the BLS12-381 curve, exhibit homomorphic properties.
 Homomorphic pairings enable computation on encrypted or encoded data without decrypting or revealing the underlying values.
 This property is particularly useful in privacy-preserving computations and protocols.